Talkin’ Broadway Regional Reviews

 By Geary Danihy

-    “Other People’s Money” runs through May 5.
+“I Love You, You’re Perfect, Now Change” runs through Oct 13.
 For tickets or more information call 860-767-7318 or go to www.ivorytonplayhouse.org.

 For CT Theater News and Reviews and Connecticut Critics Circle

 Connecticut Arts Connection review of I Love You, You’re Perfect, Now Change by Lauren Yarger: